 The requirements of this statement are effective for financial statements for periods beginning after December 15, 2015.
-The City has not determined the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The City has determined there is no impact upon its financial position, results of operations or cash flows upon adoption.

 In December 2015, the GASB issued Statement No. 78 Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans.
-This statement amends the scope and applicability of Statement No. 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension plan that (1) is not a state or local governmental pension plan, (2) is used to provide defined benefit pensions both to employees of state or local governmental employers, and to employees of employers that are not state or local governmental employers, and (3) has no predominant state or local governmental employer (either individually or collectively with other state or local governmental employers that provide pensions through the pension plan.)
+This statement amends the scope and applicability of Statement No. 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multiple-employer defined benefit pension plan that (1) is not a state or local governmental pension plan, (2) is used to provide defined benefit pensions both to employees of state or local governmental employers and to employees of employers that are not state or local governmental employers, and (3) has no predominant state or local governmental employer (either individually or collectively with other state or local governmental employers that provide pensions through the pension plan.)
 This statement establishes requirements for recognition and measurement of pension expense, expenditures, and liabilities; note disclosures; and required supplementary information for pensions that have the characteristics described above.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2015.
-The City has not determined the impact, if any, upon its financial position, results of operations or cash flows upon adoption.
+The City has determined there is no impact upon its financial position, results of operations or cash flows upon adoption.

 In December 2015, the GASB issued Statement No. 79 Certain External Investment Pools and Pool Participants.
 This Statement establishes additional note disclosure requirements for qualifying external investment pools that measure all of their investments at amortized cost for financial reporting purposes and for governments that participate in those pools.
 Those disclosures for both the qualifying external investment pools and their participants include information about any limitations or restrictions on participant withdrawals.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2015, except for certain provisions on portfolio quality, custodial credit risk, and shadow pricing.
-Those provisions are effective for reporting periods beginning after December 15,
+Those provisions are effective for reporting periods beginning after December 15, 2015.
+The City has determined this Statement has no impact on its financial position, results of operations or cash flows.

-NOTE 16: NEW ACCOUNTING PRONOUNCEMENTS - continued
+NOTE 15: NEW ACCOUNTING PRONOUNCEMENTS - continued